SHARE

 • Whipped cream or meringue (if you're feeling fancy)

-First you'll start by making your homemade vanilla pudding over the stovetop and whisking in the butter and vanilla, and then it's on to assembling your banana pudding: starting with a layer of vanilla wafer cookies, followed banana slices, vanilla pudding, and whipped cream.
+First, you'll start by making your homemade vanilla pudding over the stovetop and whisking in the butter and vanilla, and then it's on to assembling your banana pudding: starting with a layer of vanilla wafer cookies, followed by banana slices, vanilla pudding, and whipped cream.
 Repeat until all ingredients are used, then add crushed cookies at the very top.

-Then you place plastic wrap atop everything (lightly pressing it in so that the wrap touches the top of the pudding) and place it in the refrigerator to chill.
+Then place plastic wrap atop everything (lightly pressing it in so that the wrap touches the top of the pudding) and place it in the refrigerator to chill.

 Let everything chill for at least 4 hours, but know that it always tastes even more delicious the next day---once the flavors really "set in".